gousiosg/github-mirror/README.md

 * MongoDB > 2.0
 * RabbitMQ >= 2.7
 * An SQL database compatible with [Sequel](http://sequel.rubyforge.org/rdoc/files/doc/opening_databases_rdoc.html).
-GHTorrent is tested with SQLite and MySQL, so your mileage may vary if you are using other databases.
+GHTorrent is tested mainly with MySQL, so your mileage may vary if you are using other databases.

-GHTorrent is written in Ruby (tested with 1.8 and JRuby).
+GHTorrent is written in Ruby (tested with 1.9 and JRuby).
 To install it as a Gem do:

 <code>
 sudo gem install ghtorrent
 </code>

 Depending on which SQL database you want to use, install the appropriate dependency gem.
 GHTorrent already installs the `sqlite3` gem (if it fails, install the development package for `sqlite3` for your system).

 <code>
 sudo gem install mysql2 #or postgres